 Purdue Healthcare Advisors is working with 15 Critical Access Hospitals and Rural Hospitals in Indiana on a three-year, no-cost Lean Healthcare Transformation initiative.
 The quality-improvement training, coaching and project facilitation under this 2015-2018 grant will focus on leadership development in a lean organization; utilizing value streams for a systematic approach to improvement; and improving care delivery while systematically reducing cost.

-Year 1: Foundations of Improvement Management — Leadership development in a lean organization; project identification and selection; coaching; quantifying project impact; metrics development.
+Cohort 1/Year 1: Foundations of Improvement Management — 2015-2016 — Leadership development in a lean organization; project identification and selection; coaching; quantifying project impact; metrics development.

-Year 2: Value Stream Management — Utilizing value streams for a systematic approach to improvement; strategic planning; gemba walks.
-Year 2 in review
+Cohort 1/Year 2: Value Stream Management — 2016-2017 — Utilizing value streams for a systematic approach to improvement; strategic planning; gemba walks.
+Year in review

-Year 3: Operational Excellence — Improving care delivery while systematically reducing cost; waste reduction.
-Learn more about the year's goals and strategy, and register your participants here.
+Cohort 1/Year 3: Operational Excellence — 2017-2018 — Improving care delivery while systematically reducing cost; waste reduction.
+Year in review

 Funding: The program is funded by the Indiana State Office of Rural Health (INSORH) through the Medicare Rural Hospital Flex Grant Program.

-View a list of lean certification courses, webinars, and e-learning here.
+View a list of webinars and e-learning here.